gravitational/teleport/rfd/0083-prevent-user-role-self-lock.md

 ...
 (Table of users)
 ```

-> This will be visible only for single _admin_.
+> This will be visible only for first _admin_.

 ##### Roles

 When changing roles we should check if user change is not breaking the rule.

 - disable `editor` chip when editing user roles
-- disable delete user action
+- disable delete _admin_ user action

-In any case we should inform user that this action is disabled becouse of the rule.
+In those cases we should inform users why this action is not possible.

-#### CLI
+#### tsh

-1. `tsh`: no changes required
+no changes required

-2. `tctl`:
+#### tctl

+##### Warning second user is missing

-   - when using `tctl users ...` we should warn user that adding second _admin_ is highly recommended.
+when using `tctl users ...` we should warn user that adding second _admin_ is highly recommended.
 This could also print example command: `tctl users add --roles=editor <name-of-editor>`.
 Message should be visible for the first _admin_ in the cluster and disapear after second _admin_ is added.

+##### Roles

-   - when there is attempt to break the rule program should display error with explanation why this is not allowed (deleting one of two existing _admins_, removing role `admin` from one of two existing _admins_)
+when there is attempt to break the rule program should display error with explanation why this is not allowed (deleting one of two existing _admins_, removing role `admin` from one of two existing _admins_)